 This energetic family affair, dubbed “New Artist You Need to Know” by Rolling Stone, will present electrifying evenings of danceable pop, soul and rock & roll.
 As a collaborative programming effort of the Levitt network, The New Respects will mark the return of the tour, which began in 2014 with the world-music fusion of Playing For Change.
 A highlight of the free concert seasons at Levitt venues across the country, other Levitt National Tour artists have included Flor De Toloache (2019) with their blend of traditional mariachi with jazz, salsa and pop music; Southern rocker Paul Thorn and gospel legends Blind Boys of Alabama (2018); Gulf Coast soul sensation The Suffers (2017); and genre-busting violin duo Black Violin (2015).

 “The Levitt mission is to bring people together through the power of free, live music.
-As each of our venue partners prepares for a full summer season of free music under the stars, we are thrilled their lineups will include this dynamic band with the return of the Levitt National Tour,” says Sharon Yazowski, executive director of the Mortimer & Mimi Levitt Foundation.
+As each of our venue partners presents a full summer season of free music under the stars, we are thrilled their lineups will include this dynamic band with the return of the Levitt National Tour,” says Sharon Yazowski, executive director of the Mortimer & Mimi Levitt Foundation.
 “From the first downbeat, people of all ages and backgrounds love The New Respects, drawn to their positive vibe and upbeat grooves.
 Their shows are a celebration all-around and Levitt audiences are in for a super fun time.”

 Performances on Levitt stages